MariaMckenzie/Luma-Site-Test/README.md

 Contains the `specs.js` files that stores the tests that should be ran using the command `npm test`.

 ## Tests
 Some tests cover workflows to achieve a speciifc goal while others perform checks.
 Due to the size of the tests, it is wise to run larger testcases indidividually rather than altogther.
 The **main browser** is **chrome**.
 You can also try to run the tests in Edge and/or Firefox.
-However, some testcases will fail once the browser is switched because of minor chnages. **For example,** in Firefox, an alert comes up at the top of the page if the passwords are mismatched (this only comes up for a split second).
+However, some testcases will fail once the browser is switched because of minor changes. **For example,** in Firefox, an alert comes up at the top of the page if the passwords are mismatched (this only comes up for a split second).
 In some cases, it creates an alert at the top of the page and in others it behaves normally like chrome.
 **See screenshots of the alert from firefox during the test run in `\img` folder**

 ***Note:*** *All tests should be run as is unless otherwise stated below.
 Sometimes some tests need to be ran more than once for it to pass sometimes due to the browser among many other things.*